binarymist/BinaryMistBlog/content/talk/aws-meetup-2016-workshop-security-regression-testing-with-zapapi-and-nodegoat.md

 event_url = "https://www.meetup.com/AWS_NZ/events/235076322/"
 location = "Auckland, New Zealand"

+summary = """
-summary = "Kim will demonstrate the OWASP Zap API with NodeGoat, which helps you identify vulnerabilities in your web application as you create it, rather than at the end of a project."
+At AWS Auckland, Kim will demonstrate the OWASP Zap API with NodeGoat, which helps you identify vulnerabilities in your web application as you create it, rather than at the end of a project.
+"""

 # Is this a selected talk? (true/false)
 selected = false